Click on the question to view the answer.

 How often will I meet with my doctor/therapist?

 Therapists appointments are based on clinical need.
-Therapists are available Monday thru Friday at both Balsam House and the outpatient office.
-On average a client at Balsam House will see the therapist 2 – 4 times per week and 1 – 2 times per week in the outpatient office.
+Therapists are available Monday thru Friday at the outpatient office.

 Therapists do try to participate in most scheduled psychiatrist appointments.
 The frequency of psychiatrist/therapists appointments tends to decrease as a client is successfully progressing in their recovery.

-Colorado Recovery has a psychiatrist and a clinician on call 24 hours per day.
+Colorado Recovery has a clinician on call 24 hours per day.

 Are medications monitored?

-Medication monitoring is a service available at many levels of care and can be monitored up to 7 days per week.
+Medication monitoring is a service available at many levels of care.

 What can I bring to treatment?